Frequently asked questions about the new Quentin Blake Centre for Illustration.

 Quentin Blake is an artist, author and illustrator.
 He had his first illustration published in Punch magazine in 1949 when he was still at school.
 Since then, he has written and/or illustrated more than 500 books, been a teacher of illustrators and created murals for hospitals, galleries and community spaces.
 He still draws every day and he is currently working on a new exhibition of large-scale portraits.

-Quentin is the founder of our organisation and we work closely with him to share material from his 40,000-work archive at museums and galleries across the UK.
+Quentin is the founder of our organisation and we work closely with him to share material from his 40,000-work archive at the Centre and at museums and galleries across the UK.

 Still have questions?
 Contact us info@qbcentre.org.uk.